2010 Colorado Rapids season

 The 2010 Colorado Rapids season was the fifteenth year and season of the club's existence.
-It was Colorado's fifteenth year in Major League Soccer, and the sixth-consecutive year for the club in the top-flight of American soccer.
+It was Colorado's fifteenth year in Major League Soccer, and the fifteenth consecutive year for the club in the top-flight of American soccer.

 Following a disappointing ninth-place finish in the regular season, head coach Gary Smith began to revamp and overhaul the roster, making numerous inexpensive moves to sign low-key MLS players to fit the salary cap demands at one of few franchises with no Designated Players.
-The Rapids were able to improve slightly in the MLS regular season, finishing in seventh place, scoring 15 goals and conceding only 4 in their last 6 home games, with 4 wins 3 draws and 3 losses in their last 10 league games.
-In the MLS Cup playoffs, the team started to gel, Colorado defeat Columbus in a very tense penalty shoot out and then San Jose 1-0 at home, in a one leg tie, before defeating Dallas against all the odds 2-1 AET for their first MLS Cup title.
+The Rapids were able to improve slightly in the MLS regular season, finishing in seventh place, scoring fifteen goals and conceding only four in their last six home games.
+The team finished their final ten league matches with a 4–3–3 record.
+In the MLS Cup Playoffs, Colorado were seeded in the Eastern Conference and defeated Columbus in a penalty shoot out.
+They then won 1–0 against San Jose at home, in a one leg tie, for the conference championship.
+The Rapids advanced to the MLS Cup final and defeated FC Dallas 2–1 after extra time for their first league championship.
+As of 2024, this remains the most recent of the Rapids' two MLS Cup finals appearances, and the sole trophy won in club history.

-In addition to MLS and MLS Cup Playoffs, Colorado participated in the play-in propers of the U.S. Open Cup before being knocked out 3-0 by New York in the fourth round proper.
+In addition to MLS and MLS Cup Playoffs, Colorado advanced through the qualification rounds of the U.S. Open Cup before being knocked out 3-0 by New York in the fourth round.